Before reading this article, I’m assuming that you’ve already got a blog?

 So what should you blog about to make money online?
 Where does one start?

 What to blog about is something that most people struggle with when starting a blog.
+I know I did when i first started my blog, and maybe you are too, which is why you’re reading this article.

-And on the surface you might think that it is relatively easy to pick a niche, however, a lot of people find this part of the process the biggest hurdle to get over.
+On the surface you might think that it is relatively easy to pick a niche, however, a lot of people find this part of the process the biggest hurdle to get over.

-Once they have figured out which direction they want to go in, then everything else tends to fall into place for them, as in what keywords to targets, and what subjects need to be covered.
+Once they have figured out which direction they want to go in, then everything else tends to fall into place for them, as in what keywords to targets, and what content subjects need to be covered.

 So in this article I am going to outline where you should start, endeavoring to give you a framework that you can use to find a niche that is most suited to you.